jamesrharwood/thesis/data/barriers.md

 ---

 id: need-usable-formats
-title: RG resources may not be in usable formats
+title: reporting guideline resources may not be in usable formats
 driver_id: opportunity
 ---